 Sales and marketing expenses include compensation and other personnel-related expenses for sales and marketing staff, consumer initiatives, trade advertising and promotion costs, as well as related travel expenses.
 We invest in research regarding the behavior of decaffeinated coffee consumers.
-These insights enable us to create effective consumer advertising programmes, and they form a cornerstone of the consultative services we provide to our customers.
+These insights enable us to create effective consumer advertising programs, and they form the foundation of the consultative services we provide to our customers.
 We also aim to grow brand awareness with both the coffee trade and consumers.
-We employ a range of marketing activities to achieve this, including digital and print advertising and social media communications exhibiting and sponsorship at key industry events.
+We employ a range of marketing activities to achieve this, including digital and print advertising, social media communications, sponsorship, and exhibiting at key industry events.